Avi Rokah

 Posture Advice from Aiko San

-This was one of the great advises I received from Aiko San, it was in one of the national championships, she pulled me to the side, and told me: “try to imagine your head as a ball resting delicately on your shoulders, if your head lean to either direction it will fall this way, if it is to fall, it should fall between your legs.”
-Than she make me do yori ashi with Gyaku Zuki, first slow and than at full speed, and at kime, I had to check if my head was to fall to either side or between
+This was one of the great pieces of advice I received from Aiko San.
+It was during one of the national championships, and she pulled me aside, saying: “Try to imagine your head as a ball resting delicately on your shoulders.
+If your head leans to either direction, it will fall that way; if it is to fall, it should fall between your legs.”
+Then she made me do yori ashi with Gyaku Zuki, first slowly and then at full speed.
+At kime, I had to check if my head was falling to either side or between my legs.
+To

 Posture Advice from Aiko San Read More »